giotto-ai/giotto-deep/docs/source/parallel.rst

 For model orbit5k, the benchmark tools exploit the example :file:`examples/parallel_orbit_5k.py`.

-On first figure, 3 distinct behaviours come out.
+On :numref:`benchmark-orbit5-2v100`, 3 distinct behaviours come out.
 The line on the top, drawn by the pipeline execution, is the slowest execution.
 This is expected as the pipeline was designed to increase the total amount of memory used by the model instead of running the model faster.
 The line in the middle, drawn by the non-parallel execution, shows the time required to train the model on one GPU.
 The line at the bottom, drawn by the two FSDP executions, show that sharding the model on two GPUs reduces the execution time.